SerenaKit/NVRAMKit/README.md

 ```

 ### Deleting an NVRAM Variable
-use the `deleteOFVariable` function to delete an NVRAM Variable.
+Use the `deleteOFVariable` function to delete an NVRAM Variable.
 Example:
 ```swift
 let nvram = NVRAM()
 do {